-Default In Server Express and in versions of Visual COBOL R4 and earlier, the default working mode set by the COBMODE environment variable was 32-bit.
-With the current release of working mode Visual COBOL and Enterprise Developer, it is 64-bit.
+In Server Express and in versions of Visual COBOL R4 and earlier, the default working mode set by the COBMODE environment variable was 32-bit.
+With the current release of Visual COBOL and Enterprise Developer, it is 64-bit.

-Format of the index In Net Express and Server Express, the default setting of the IDXFORMAT option files was 4.
-With the current release of Visual COBOL, it is 8.
+Format of the index In Net Express and Server Express, the default setting of the IDXFORMAT option was 4.
+With the current release of Visual COBOL, it is 8. files configuration option

-FILEMAXSIZE File Handler In Net Express and Server Express, the default setting for FILEMAXSIZE configuration option was 4.
+FILEMAXSIZE File Handler In Net Express and Server Express, the default setting for FILEMAXSIZE was 4.
 With the current release of Visual COBOL, it is 8.